emaxerrno/goobly/docs/IntededUseCaseV1.md

 ## 5. [Kyle Kingsbury](Aphyr.com) has a cruel aparatus - Empirical failures of datastores FTW

+Kyle at Aphyr.com has demonstrated time and time again that the implementation is what actually matters.
+Your algorithm can be sound.
+In fact it can be correct , even probably so as is the case for [Raft using coq](https://github.com/uwplse/verdi/tree/master/raft-proofs).

+He takes in all your favorite databases and crushes your dreams of safety.
+It leaves you wonder how anything in this world can possibly function.
+I, like many others, are a huge fan of his work.
+Practically every database has failed against his empirical tests - *ouch*.

+Goobly is nothing more than a replicated state machine.
+At it's core it will be a library, but I can't release a library unless I've tested a real system using it.

+The reason I mention Kyle's work is that the problem with all of these databases is that they hold the state for a HUGE number of things.
+They are often the store of record as well as the store of indexes and materialized views.
+They are the heart and soul of your business.
+The downside is that this centralized approach is costly during failures.
+It's also costly because as far as a stream processing is concerned it is no longer automatic.
+It usually involves a system administrator launching a new aws image, kicking off the rebalacing algorithm and restarting the Map Reduce jobs that depended on it.

+Goobly's scope is *MUCH* smaller.
+It only attempt's to replicate *ONE* operato's state.
+The streaming framework deals with a failure in a unified way.
+It knows how many instances are part of the quorum for that operator, it knows if a node is down and can give higher guarantees for the developer about what is actually happening in your system.
+All of this is segregated from every other operator.
+It is having a datastore *PER* networked function/computation.

 ## 6. Temporal nature of streams == specialized replicated state machines

+Streams are about processing data that has a notion of time.
+The popular use cases in the wild are abou fraud detection for ad companies, keeping indexes hot as is the case for google and linkedin.
+Materializing views as [Martin Kleppmann](https://martin.kleppmann.com/) has been trying to evangelize as of late.

+This is something I think kafka does really well.
+It tells you "Hey I'm going to compact your data with this parameters.
+Just so you know."
+It is a very good queue implementation.
+It performs well in practice and you expect data not to live there for an awful lot of time.
+You know you have to connect it to other databases for canonical store.
+You know you have to dequeue and use it.

+This simple programming model, along with the fact that it works really well, is why people use this abstraction as the core for all streaming today.
+Think about the fact that EVERYONE connects to kafka.
+Flink, Spark, Storm, Apex, etc, all have first class connectors to kafka.
+This is a good abstraction proven by many.

+This is the argument for Goobly.
+Goobly is a specialized replicated state machine.
+It is specialized for temporal use.
+It is specialized for the access patterns of a stremaing framework.
+We need a datastore, like Kafka, that just has a slightly higher richer interface, at the cost of a littlebit of performance to access records for a subset of the graph state.
+To be precise, it will be a datastore *PER* operator.

 ## 7. Time sucks.
 ## 8. Bonus: what about other state machine algos? or even snapshotting algos?
 0. I've read a few in details (read the source code for implementations + papers)